Cyprus tax residency and non-domiciled rules

 A non-domiciled tax resident of Cyprus is a person who is not domiciled in Cyprus but is a tax resident of Cyprus; that is, they spend at least 183 days a year in Cyprus or they spend less than 183 days a year but do not spend more than this amount in another country, spend at least 60 days in Cyprus and are not tax residents in another country.

 A person is domiciled in Cyprus in one of two ways: first, because they have their domicile of origin in Cyprus, or second, because they have their domicile of choice in Cyprus.
-They have a domicile in Cyprus and intend to stay there permanently or indefinitely.
+They have a domicile in Cyprus and intend to remain there permanently.

 Do foreigners pay taxes in Cyprus?